Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 }
 ```

+The value returned should be the same value as the one given to the home page component as context when doing SSR (see [page props coherence](/documentation/references/conventions-and-expected-structure.md#all-means-of-providing-page-props-should-be-cohenrent))

 ### Proxy Asset & Dev Server Requests

-In `production` mode, the Paon server doesn't serve static assets.
+In `production` mode, the Paon server doesn't serve static assets (see [serving static assets in production](/documentation/references/production.md#serving-static-assets)).

 But for convenience reasons, it does serve them in `dev` or `preview` modes.

-For that reason, in dev mode, the backend server should accept requests :
+For that reason, in dev mode, the backend server should accept all requests :
-- starting with `/assets/`
+- Starting with `/assets/`\
+*\* used by PREVIEW server to fetch assets*

-- starting with `/src/`
+- Starting with `/src/`\
+*\* used by DEV server to fetch assets*

-- starting with `/node_modules/`
+- Starting with `/node_modules/`\
+*\* used by DEV server to fetch dependencies*

-- `/@react-refresh` (exact match)
+- `/@react-refresh` (exact match)\
+*\* used by DEV server for hot module reload*

 and simply forward them to the Paon server and return its response.

 Example :\
-If we receive a request for `/src/assets/js/script.ts`
+If our backend app receive a request for `/src/assets/js/script.ts`
 we should forward the request to `http://localhost:3000/src/js/script.ts` and return the response.